firozkhan18/SpringBoot/microservices/Part_01_Spring_Boot_Microservices_Building_Services.md

 The Application Module includes Model Module, Service Implementation Module as dependency that contains Model Module, Repository Module, and Service API module.

+- Product-Service
+This module will handle all functionalities related to products such as adding, updating, and retrieving products.
+- Order-Service
+This module will handle all functionalities related to orders such as placing orders, updating orders, and retrieving orders.
+- Inventory-Service
+This module will handle all functionalities related to inventory such as adding new items to inventory, updating inventory levels, and retrieving inventory information.
+- Notification-Service
+This module will handle all notification functionalities such as sending emails, SMS notifications, and push notifications.
+- Service-Discovery
+This module will use Eureka server for service discovery so that all microservices can register themselves with the Eureka server.
+- API-Gateway
+This module will use Zuul as an API gateway to route all the requests to the respective microservices.

 ### Generate Product Service

 - 1. product-service Module